 Electives for concentration (6 credits, assembled in consultation with student’s committee)

 Both of the following courses:

-An STA graphic design course (in consultation with STA instructor)
+An STA graphic design course (3 credits; in consultation with STA instructor)

 In consultation with their guidance committee, a student must petition the Rhetoric and Writing Graduate Advisory Committee for approval to complete a self-designed concentration.
 The letter of petition should provide the committee with a list of courses to be taken (minimum of 9 credits, although please note that most self-designed concentrations will require more than the minimum number of credits), a guidance committee that is broadly representative of the breadth of the concentration, and a rationale for the concentration.
 The rationale should address how the proposed concentration will assist the student’s intellectual work and professional development in the field of rhetoric and writing.

-More detailed information about the PhD core and concentration requirements can be found in The WRAC Graduate Programs Handbook [LINK].
+More detailed information about the PhD core and concentration requirements can be found in The WRAC Graduate Programs Handbook.

 3. PhD Language Requirement